muarshad01/DeepSeek/Notes/lecture15_notes.md

 * SinPE avoid the discontinuous nature that was there with BPE.
 * SinPE values are smooth, continuous, and also differentiable.
-* Thats helps LLM training routine.
+* Thats helps to a much stable LLM optimization routine.

 ***